Yu Chang Player Props: Red Sox vs. Blue Jays

-The Boston Red Sox and Yu Chang (.286 slugging percentage over his past 10 games, including one homer), battle starter Alek Manoah and the Toronto Blue Jays at Fenway Park, Friday at 7:10 PM ET.
+The Boston Red Sox and Yu Chang (.296 slugging percentage over his past 10 games, including one homer), battle starting pitcher Jose Berrios and the Toronto Blue Jays at Fenway Park, Saturday at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Mariners.
+In his most recent game, he hit a home run while going 1-for-3 against the Blue Jays.

 Yu Chang Game Info & Props vs. the Blue Jays